vimtaai/agent/docs/reference/model.md

 ### **new Model**(properties: object)
 Creates a new Model, sets its initial properties from the given object, and inserts it into the document

 #### Example
 ```js
 const model = new Model({ width: 100, height: 100, scale: 5 });
 ```

+{: .callout.important }
+When creating a new Model, it will be automatically inserted into the end of the document.
+If you want to insert your Model to another element, pass the reference to the desired parent element in `parentElement` field of the `properties` argument.

 ## Properties